The face was changed, yet the hand was known.

 Executive Summary

-The attack employed two parallel execution paths embedded in the repository: a VSCode workspace task that fired on folderOpen and fetched a remote shell script, and a poisoned package.json prepare hook that triggered a Node.js server exfiltrating the victim’s full environment variables on npm install.
-Both paths ultimately delivered the same obfuscated JavaScript beacon, which phones home to a Hetzner-hosted C2 every five seconds, dumps system metadata and all environment variables, and awaits a JavaScript payload for remote code execution via eval().
+The attack employed two parallel execution paths embedded in the repository: a VS Code workspace task that fetched a remote shell script and a poisoned package.json prepare hook that triggered a Node.js server chain which exfiltrated the victim’s full runtime environment on npm install.
+Both paths delivered closely related instances of the same obfuscated JavaScript beacon logic.
+The Path 1 and Path 2 captures have different hashes but share the marker set eval, processInfo, setInterval, sysId, and tid; normalized comparison of the captured material produced a similarity ratio of 0.715430.
+The beacon contacted a Hetzner-hosted C2 every five seconds, transmitted system metadata and environment variables, and awaited JavaScript tasking for remote code execution via eval().

 Attack Overview